adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 </html>
 ```

-Notice that the "about" link is listed with the posts?
+Notice that the "about" link is listed with the logs?
 That's not desirable, so let's change that first.

 ```
 $ vi themes/zafta/layouts/index.html
 <!DOCTYPE html>
 <html>
 <body>
-  <h1>posts</h1>
+  <h1>logs</h1>
   {{ range first 10 .Data.Pages }}
-    {{ if eq .Type "post"}}
+    {{ if eq .Type "log"}}
       <h2><a href="{{ .Permalink }}">{{ .Title }}</a></h2>
     {{ end }}
   {{ end }}